Income Tax Act 2025Tax Planning

 87A Rebate on Special Rate Income

-The enhanced 87A rebate of ₹25,000 does not apply to special rate incomes like STCG on equity (20%), LTCG on equity (12.5%), and lottery winnings.
-Even if total income is below ₹12 lakh, special rate income tax must be paid separately without 87A offset.
-This is a crucial planning point for investors.
+The rebate under Section 156 of IT Act 2025 (erstwhile Section 87A) of ₹60,000 does not apply to special rate incomes like STCG on equity (20%), LTCG on equity (12.5%), and lottery winnings.
+Even if total income is below ₹12 lakh, the tax on special rate income must be paid separately and cannot be offset against the rebate.
+This is a crucial planning point for equity investors and traders.

 Impact on Salaried Employees — What Changed